Pritzkers highlight impact of pandemic relief fund

 “And it answered the call when our state needed it most, and before the federal government had begun to help,” Gov. Pritzker said during a news conference in Chicago.
 “When the family bills couldn’t be paid, when people were trying to find connectivity for work and school, when pictures of empty grocery stores went viral on social media and paychecks were unpredictable, in no time at all the fund was addressing the need and donors were stepping up.”

-Penny Pritzker said the fund distributed more than $31 million to more than 1,650 organizations and provided more than 7 million meals to nearly 200,000 families.
-She said it also gave more than 19,000 families direct cash assistance, including 8,000 families who received utility assistance and 5,250 families who received short-term rental assistance.
+Penny Pritzker said the fund distributed over $31 million to more than 1,650 organizations and provided over 7 million meals to nearly 200,000 families.
+She said it also gave over 19,000 families direct cash assistance, including 8,000 families who received utility assistance and 5,250 families who received short-term rental assistance.

 “When my brother first asked me to chair this effort, frankly we did not know what was ahead of us,” Penny Pritzker said.
 “We did not understand the duration or the impact of the pandemic.
 We did not have a team, a timeline, money, infrastructure, a plan or even a name.
 We just knew there was such a vast and immediate need throughout the state caused by the COVID-19 crisis.
 So we started calling for support.”